NexPlayer/Android-SDK/advanced.md

 This method sets a user cookie to be used while playing content.

-In prior versions of the NexPlayer™ SDK, it was only possible to set a user cookie before content was opened in the player but this method makes it possible to set a cookie while content is playing.
+In prior versions of the NexPlayer SDK, it was only possible to set a user cookie before content was opened in the player but this method makes it possible to set a cookie while content is playing.
 The cookie set with this method may also be different than an initial cookie set.

 **Parameters**